Sean Connery as James Bond, British government agent and super spy

 Four years (and two blog posts) earlier, Dean Martin wore a very Americanized version of a similar outfit in Ocean’s Eleven.
 Dino’s look was more swinger than English gentleman, but it is interesting to compare the differences in the look.

-Additionally, this is the sequence in which we first get to see Bond’s DB5 – the first and best of his “gadget cars” – in action.
+Additionally, this is the sequence in which we first get to see Bond’s DB5 – the first and arguably finest of his “gadget cars” – in action.

 What’d He Wear?